nimbly/Carton/README.md

 ### Factory builder

-The factory builder will create new instances each time it is called.
+The factory builder will create new instances each time it is retrieved from the container.

 ```php
 $container->factory(